-- SHARE YOUR TRADITIONS for others to enjoy -
+- SHARE YOUR TRADITIONS -

 Hello, I'm so happy I stumbled upon your website.
 I have to admit I was a little teary because I wish my mom, whom my kids called Noggie, was able to see your site.
 She would have loved chatting with you on fb and reading and shopping.
 What a neat idea!